hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - Tuples and HList express the same semantic concept.
 - Scala 3 provides Tuple syntax (like Scala 2) and HList syntax to express this concept.
 - Both are completely equivalent.
-- In Scala 2 the number of Tuple members is limited to 22, in Scala 3 it is unlimited.
+- In Scala 2 Tuple members are limited to 22, in Scala 3 unlimited.
-- This is beneficial for _shapeless3_ (must no longer convert between tuples and HLists).
+- _shapeless3_ must no longer convert between Tuples and HLists.

 ---